The hard part of software was never the code.

 None of these limitations invalidate the approach.
 They define its scope.
 Codex Automata is a methodology for engineering production systems in an era when implementation is cheap and specification is the binding constraint.
 Within that scope, it is precise.

-VIII.
+XIII.
 The Engineer, Redefined

 If agents write the code, what becomes of the engineer?